How Venice Beach Gang Bangers Taught Me Everything I Know About Travel

 Travel-wise, I now realised I had thrown myself in at the deep end.
 Heading to the other side of the planet with no plans at all, maybe, just maybe, could actually lead me to danger.
 I wasn’t even legally an adult in the USA, and whilst this wasn’t South Central LA – Venice Beach over the last few decades had been through a tough period that eventuated in a particularly mean-streak, every night.

 Yet, within another 24 hours, it had all fallen in to place.
 I was rapidly learning lessons in travel that would stick forever.
 Always make friends with the locals.
 Your location is everything.
 Don’t be controlled by fear.
 Absence really does make the heart grow fonder.
 Never forget where you’re from.
 Famous people are normal, even MC Hammer.
 And most importantly, don’t smoke crack.
-I was learning early in my adult life that travelling is the most complete, fastest, and realest education there is.

 PS, if you enjoyed this article, jump on the free email list.
 No spam, 1-click unsubscribe, about 1 email a week.